 Associativity is required for updating a generated Simscape Multibody model when its originating CAD assembly has been changed.

-When you use the Simscape Multibody Link exporter to create a Physical Modeling XML file from a CAD assembly, these components receive unique XML identifiers.
+When you use the Simscape Multibody Link exporter to create an XML multibody description file from a CAD assembly, these components receive unique XML identifiers.
 When you use the Simscape Multibody importer to generate a Simscape Multibody model from the XML file, the identifiers are preserved in the corresponding Simscape Multibody model features.

 Parallel Identities Between CAD Assembly and Simscape Multibody Model Components Captured by Associativity